The average annualized ‘stock market’ return of large companies listed in the S&P 500 is about 11.6% from 1973 through 2016.

 By no means, however, is the average grocery store shopper required to purchase the average grocery store product.

-There’s absolutely no obligation for any shopper to consume any of these average and typical store products, despite these products being the majority of items in the store.
+There’s absolutely no obligation for any shopper to consume any of these average and typical store products, despite these products being the more actively promoted items in the store.

 Similarly, each of us have a choice to avoid being an ‘average’ investor.
 Any investor can choose to purchase above-average, healthy products that are associated with relatively superior performance.
-To find healthier products, we can use recipes that have been tested and proven to be useful in the past.
+Again, to find healthier products, shoppers (aka, investors) may use recipes that have been tested and proven to be useful in the past.

 The average grocery product is refined, manufactured, and processed, with toxic levels of added chemicals associated with diabetes, hypertension, hyperlipidemia, and cancer.
 But above average food products are more nutrient dense and associated with improved life expectancy.